 Serving Ideas

-- These cookies look pretty amazing on a big serving platter served with coffee/tea/dessert wine served alongside, and maybe some other nibble-y foods like Veggie Cups with Hummus, Sweet and Spicy Almonds, and Goat Cheese Toasts with Cranberry Compote.
+- These cookies look pretty amazing on a big serving platter served with coffee, tea, dessert wine served alongside, and maybe some other nibble-y foods like Veggie Cups with Hummus, Sweet and Spicy Almonds, and Goat Cheese Toasts with Cranberry Compote.

-- Put a few of these cookies in a clear cellophane bag tied with a red silk ribbon to gift to co-workers and friends
+- Put a few of these cookies in a clear cellophane bag tied with a red silk ribbon to gift to co-workers and friends.

 - Use as a party favor after a gathering of friends and family…who wouldn’t love this?

-More Cookie Recipes to Try:
+More Recipes to Try:

-Butterscotch Shortbread Dipped in Chocolate
+- Butterscotch Shortbread Dipped in Chocolate One of the best shortbreads out there…amazing!

-If you’ve tried these White Chocolate Snowflake Cookies, or any recipe on Studio Delicious, please tell me about it in the comments below, I’d love to hear from you!
+If you’ve tried these Chocolate Snowflake Cookies, or any recipe on Studio Delicious, please tell me about it in the comments below, I’d love to hear from you!

-White Chocolate Snowflake Cookies
+Chocolate Snowflake Cookies

 Ingredients